CHALLENGE WINNERS ANNOUNCED

 The Kansas Volunteer Commission presents five Diversity, Equity and Inclusion (DEI) learning sessions intended to provide participants with an introduction to DEI concepts and vocabulary.
 The course developed by Dr. Bongi Wenyika, addresses the following topics: History, Immigration, Assumptions and Myths About What is American; Definition, Dimension and Types of Diversity; Dynamics of Inequality; Understanding Disability by Challenging Ableism Through Inclusive Practices; Raising Awareness of LGBTQIA Challenges in Communities.

-The DEI course will open in Google Classroom on March 29th and participants will have access for one year.
 This is an on-demand course that participants can progress through at their own pace.

 Each learning session in the course will have a pre-recorded video and a workbook in Google Classroom.
 The workbooks will contain: activities to be completed while following along with each video; homework and reflective activities to help participants think about what they have learned; resource lists for further learning around each topic.